AprilHolmes7825/grocery_comparison_project/README.md

 # OVERVIEW:

-"If only there were a way to compare all grocery store prices for a recipe"
+"If only there was a way to compare all grocery store prices for a recipe"
     -- Christopher Avallon, 2024

 The purpose of this project is to create an application which compares grocery prices across several grocery stores, querying a database for the minumim price.